Servants of the Holy Family

 Servants of the Holy Family (S.S.F. from Latin: Servi Sanctae Familiae) is a semi-contemplative, traditional Catholic religious community of men located in Colorado Springs, Colorado, United States.
 Membership includes priests, seminarians and brothers.
-Servants of the Holy Family (SHF) was the first traditional Latin Mass religious community for men begun in the United States.
-The introduction of the Mass of Paul VI was a catalyst for such foundations in the Church.
-SHF's website states that it is faithful to the traditional Latin Mass and Catholic doctrine and morals and claims to be endorsed by Catholic Bishops worldwide who support the traditional Latin Mass.
+SHF's website states that it is faithful to the traditional Latin Mass and Catholic doctrine and morals and claims to be endorsed by Catholic bishops worldwide who support the traditional Latin Mass.
+However, their founder was excommunicated for being illicitly consecrated as a bishop in 2024.
+The Diocese of Colorado Springs has stated they are not in communion with the Catholic Church.